lgatto/lgatto.github.io/_posts/2022-01-22-running-shoes.md

 ![Altra Lone Peak, something new](/images/running_shoes_lone_peak_grey_2022.jpg)

-After a couple of months, I am very happy with this pair and I'm considering getting a second one for work (the black Torin are way too old now).
+After a couple of months, I am very happy with this pair and I'm considering getting a second one for work.